-Depending how well the ice is maintained, frozen lakes may have uneven parts and clumps of snow in the way.
+Depending on how well the ice is maintained, frozen lakes may have uneven parts and clumps of snow in the way.
 Unlike artificial ice rinks, there will be no handrail to hold.
 Holding my husband's hand was the best alternative!

-As a beginner, you will be glad to have buddy.
+As a beginner, you will be glad to have a buddy.
 Skating on a frozen lake is more difficult than skating on an artificial ice rink in Switzerland.

 Now that you've got the hang of it, have fun!

 If you're as uncoordinated as I am, you may have difficulty on ice skates.
 Just give it time and don't become frustrated.

 If all else fails, find the nearest bar and have a drink.
 Cheers to trying!

 Schwarzsee is a wonderful place for ice skating in Switzerland.
 Located in the canton of Fribourg, it boasts scenic backdrops of the Swiss Prealps (Voralpen).